Hammock (ecology): Mesic hammocks

 Mesic hammocks are hammocks of the southeastern United States coasts (from North Carolina to Texas) and all of peninsular Florida which grow on soils that are rarely flooded.
 The canopy of mesic hammocks consists primarily of evergreen hardwoods and cabbage palms.
 The southern live oak is the most common tree in mesic hammocks.
 Other trees commonly found in mesic hammocks include southern magnolia, pignut hickory, water oak, and laurel oak.
 Some of those trees are less frequent or absent in southern Florida (from about Lake Okeechobee south), where tropical species, such as gumbo limbo and satinleaf, may be found.
 Slash pines and loblolly pines are found in many mesic hammocks.
 The soil in mesic hammocks is well-drained and rarely flooded, but remains moist due to the shade of the canopy, and the heavy leaf litter that usually occurs in them.

 Xeric hammocks

 Xeric hammocks, also known as xeric forests or sand hammocks, grow on well-drained sandy soil, such as old sand dunes, where there is some protection from fire.
 Xeric hammocks are characterized by sand live oak (Quercus geminata) and saw palmetto (Serenoa repens).
 Xeric hammocks may develop from scrub or sandhill communities.
 Scrub-derived hammocks typically include myrtle oak (Quercus myrtifolia) and Chapman's oak (Quercus chapmanii), while sandhill-derived hammocks include turkey oak (Quercus laevis) and bluejack oak (Quercus incana).
 Xeric hammocks require long-term protection from fire to develop, but once established, are somewhat resistant to fire.
-Sand live oak and myrtle oak reproduce by cloning, and if allowed to become established, may regrow from the roots if the hammock does burns.
+Sand live oak and myrtle oak reproduce by cloning, and if allowed to become established, may regrow from the roots if the hammock does burn.